Eventtia/eventtia-core-docs/source/includes/_slots.md

 }
 ```

-This endpoint update a slots and return it, Entities supported : Workshop.
+This endpoint update a slot and return it, Entities supported : Workshop.

 ### HTTP Request